Hello, you are on the personal page of

 I’m an archaeologist studying past landscapes and social memory.
 Landscape can be many things: a configuration of rural or urban sites, ancient field systems, local vegetation cover and geology, ritual places and monuments – and then all these things combined.
 In my work, landscape stands for an approach that puts space before place.
 More precisely, I study how ancient populations got to know their space, what they made of it, and how such space made them think about themselves.

-Currently I’m a PhD candidate at the University of Burgundy Franche-Comté, France.
+I’ve finished my PhD recently, at the University of Burgundy Franche-Comté, France.
 Previously I worked as professional archaeologist in Croatia.

 Unwisely, I maintain three web sites:

 - LandscapeArchaeology.org, which deals with spatial analysis (GIS) and archaeology.

 - Fragments de mémoire, with occasional posts on social memory and epistemology (with regards to archaeology).

 - Aux quatre vents on Humanities Commons which should (one day) replace my presence on commercial platforms, namely Academia.edu.

 Čučković, Z. (2017).
 Topophilia and the emergence of prehistoric sanctuaries: an example from Istria, Croatia.
 In J. Wilczek, A. Cannot, T. Le Cozanet, J. Remy (eds.)
 Interdisciplinarité et nouvelles approches dans les recherches sur l’âge du Fer. / Interdisciplinarity and New Approaches in the Research of the Iron Age.
 Dissertationes archaeologicae Brunenses / Pragensesque, Supplementum IV.
 P. 181-185. doi: 10.5817/CZ.MUNI.P210-8822-2017-31